Child’s Proof of Immunization and Health Examination

 Contact your county health department to find the clinic location closest to the child's home or for additional information.
 To find a local clinic in Florida, please view the "Site Services" webpage developed by the Florida Department of Health.

 What if I Need Assistance Paying for Vaccines?

 If you need assistance paying for shots/vaccinations, you may be able to get free or reduced immunizations through this program:

 A student may be exempt from immunizations for medical reasons or religious beliefs.
-Students claiming a medical or religious exemption must submit an official Florida exemption form to the FLVS Full Time.
+Students claiming a medical or religious exemption must submit an official Florida exemption form.
 More information on exemptions and their requirements is outlined below.

 - Medical Exemption: A Permanent Medical Exemption, documented on the Form DH 680, can be granted if a child cannot be fully immunized due to medical reasons.
 In this case, the child's physician must state in writing, the reasons for exemption based on valid clinical reasoning or evidence.
 A request for a medical exemption from immunization requirements must be presented to the facility/school on the Department of Health’s Permanent Medical Exemption From Immunization form (DH 680 Form).

-Students in grades Kindergarten–5, who are making their initial entry into a Florida school must present a record of a physical examination completed within the past 12 months.
-The exam record should be taken to the child's school upon enrollment.
+Students who are making their initial entry into a Florida school must present a record of a physical examination completed within the past 12 months.
 Although a specific form is not required, it is recommended that Florida's standardized School Entry Exam form (DH 3040) be used to document completion of a physical examination.
 It must be completed by a health care provider licensed to perform physical examinations.
 For students transferring to a Florida school, a comparable form from another state would be acceptable, if completed within one (1) year.